eljens/multigrid-poisson/openmp/README.md

 ![Problem III reference solution](figures/problem_3_true.png)  | ![Problem III numerical solution](figures/problem_3.png)

 ## Verifying the Order of Accuracy
-From theory, the scheme should be second order convergent.
-That means that halving the grid spacing should result in a four times smaller maximal absolute error.
-As it can be seen, the multigrid algorithm has the expected order of convergence for the three test problems.
+From theory, the scheme should be second-order convergent.
+That means halving the grid spacing should result in a four times smaller maximal absolute error.
+As can be seen, the multigrid algorithm has the expected order of convergence for the three test problems.
 The files used to generate the convergence tests are `convergence.sh` and `plot_convergence.m`.
 <p align="center">
   <img src="./figures/mg_convergence.png" width="800" title="Convergence as function of grid spacing.">
 </p>